rsksmart/RSKIPs/IPs/RSKIP692.md

 - Transactions that end by an exceptional halt of the EVM already report failure and consume their gas as described here.
 Their outcome does not change.
 - Transactions that end by `REVERT` report failure and return their unused gas.
 Their outcome does not change.

+### JSON-RPC interface

+Nodes should return an error from `eth_call` and `eth_estimateGas` for a direct call whose precompiled contract fails.
+They should not return an empty result or a gas estimate for it.
+The error message should be fixed and should not include the message of the error raised by the precompiled contract.
+This part does not require a network upgrade, and nodes can adopt it at any time.

 ### Activation

 This change requires a network upgrade.
 Before activation the behaviour described in the Motivation is kept, so that historical blocks replay to the same state.